truher/frc-test/cv1/illuminator.md

     with screw terminals, which simplifies the wiring a bit; they're surprisingly expensive, around $20.
 3. __Control.__  The cameras provide a signal, FSTROBE, which matches the shutter.
 The illuminator should shine during this signal, and not at other times.
 A good motion-stopping shutter/strobe duration might be something around 1ms, and since the entire system only needs to feed the robot at 50hz at the absolute maximum (less would be fine), the duty cycle is something below 10%.
+For switching, we use a simple NFET, available as a breakout board from Sparkfun.

 The schematic above (available [here](https://truher.autodesk360.com/g/shares/SH35dfcQT936092f0e43a2d78fdfb23024ee) for download) is really aimed at simulation, not exactly the correct components.
 Simulation results are below: